Frequently Asked Questions

 How do I register for U of I Online courses?

 Once admitted to a program, all students will receive an Enterprise ID.
-This ID is necessary to login to UI-Integrate Self-Service registration system, which is used by all campuses of the University of Illinois.
+This ID is necessary to login to UI-Integrate Self-Service registration system, which is used by all universities of the University of Illinois.
 If you do not have an Enterprise ID, please contact your program coordinator for more information.
 Further questions about Enterprise ID can be directed to the AITS Service Desk at (217) 333-3102 (Urbana-Champaign and Springfield) or (312) 996-4806 (Chicago).

-Detailed registration procedures by campus and by credit/non-credit can be found on the Registration Procedures page of this website.
+Detailed registration procedures by university and by credit/non-credit can be found on the Registration Procedures page of this website.

 How do I get my textbooks and course materials?

-Textbooks can be purchased from the campus or any online bookseller.
+Textbooks can be purchased from the university or any online bookseller.
 Please be sure to have the correct ISBN number for the required textbooks before ordering online.
 Information about purchasing other required readings such as course packets will be available from your instructor.

-Online bookstores by campus can be found on the Where to Get Textbooks page of this website.
+Online bookstores by university can be found on the Where to Get Textbooks page of this website.

 Are U of I Online programs accredited?

-All three campuses of the University of Illinois are accredited by the Higher Learning Commission, which is responsible for accrediting institutions in the North-Central region of the United States.
+All three universities of the University of Illinois Sytem are accredited by the Higher Learning Commission, which is responsible for accrediting institutions in the North-Central region of the United States.
 In addition, some programs are individually accredited by discipline-specific accrediting bodies.
 To find out more about the accreditation of a particular program, contact the program coordinator or visit the program Web site.

 Will credits earned from U of I Online courses transfer to another program or institution?